Plunger

-A plunger, force cup, plumber's friend or plumber's helper is a tool used to clear blockages in drains and pipes.
-It consists of a rubber suction cup attached to a stick (shaft) usually made of wood or plastic.
-A different bellows-like design also exists, usually constructed of plastic.
+A plunger is a device driven by or against fluid pressure.
+In plumbing, the term plunger commonly refers to handheld tools used to clear blockages in drains and pipes.
+Plumbing plungers consist of a rubber suction cup attached to a stick (shaft) usually made of wood or plastic.
+A different bellows-like design is usually constructed of plastic.
+Alternate names for plumbing plungers include force cup, plumber's friend or plumber's helper.

+In musical performance, tools called plungers are used to mute trumpets and trombones.
+A plunger may also refer to a component of a device that generates fluid flow, such as in a medical syringe or a French press coffee brewer.